 Although more research is needed, these findings indicate that lion's mane mushrooms may be useful in cognitive function improvement.

 Lion’s Mane and Mild Cognitive Impairment

 Hericium erinaceus seems to be quite beneficial in repairing cognitive issues.
-A double-blind, parallel-group, placebo-controlled study examined its effects on mild cognitive impairment in Japanese adults.
+A double-blind, parallel-group, placebo-controlled study examined its effects on Japanese patients with mild cognitive impairment.
 The people ranged from 50 to 80 in age.
 Half of the participants in the Japanese study were given lion's mane supplements for 16 weeks, while the other half were given a placebo.

 The participants who were taking the mushroom extract showed increased scores in their cognitive functioning.
-These significant increases suggest that lion's mane supplements have the potential to aid in neuronal health and functioning.
+These significant increases suggest that lion's mane supplements have the potential improve mild cognitive impairment and aid in neuronal health and functioning.